pingcap/docs-dm/en/feature-overview.md

 - `action`: the string (`Do`/`Ignore`).
 Based on the following rules, it judges whether to filter.
 If either of the two rules is satisfied, the binlog will be filtered; otherwise, the binlog will not be filtered.

-    - `Do`: the white list.
+    - `Do`: the allow list.
 The binlog will be filtered in either of the following two conditions:
         - The type of the event is not in the `event` list of the rule.
         - The SQL statement of the event cannot be matched by `sql-pattern` of the rule.
-    - `Ignore`: the black list.
+    - `Ignore`: the block list.
 The binlog will be filtered in either of the following two conditions:
         - The type of the event is in the `event` list of the rule.
         - The SQL statement of the event can be matched by `sql-pattern` of the rule.